AllanGallop/RocketTracker/README.md

 # RocketTracker
-Arduino based Transmitter and Reciever for GPS tracking and recovery of model rockets
+Arduino based Transmitter and Receiver for GPS tracking and recovery of model rockets

 ## Introduction
 I wanted a way to track my model rockets to aid in recovery, this project instead became an experiment in testing various